 There has just been a huge hail storm, your thankful that the bad weather is over but now your home is damaged and you need to act accordingly so that you can prevent further damage to personal belongings from rain.
 At this moment the shady shingler has it’s greatest opportunity to take advantage of your eagerness to minimize the damage.
-It is the unfortunate circumstance of the roofing industry, fly-by-night roofing businesses are here for one storm then gone the next.
+It is the unfortunate circumstance of the roofing industry, fly-by-night roofing businesses are here for one storm then gone the next and prey upon residents with Dallas homes.
 These are also know as “storm chasers,” these scammers will often point out damage that isn’t there and use high pressure sales tactics to take advantage of your anxiety after a hail storm.

 Roofing Scam #1-Hammer Hail

 Its hard to believe that anyone would risk going to jail just to increase the size of a claim or even to get the claim approved by doing damage to a homeowner’s roof but it does happen.
 In 2017 several storm chasing “roofers” were caught on home surveillance in the DFW area ripping up shingles and using ball peen hammers during inspections just to get the insurance adjusters to approve the replacement of the roof.
 This is insurance fraud and no reputable roofing contractor will ever consider inflicting damage to your Dallas home.